Cooperation-org/LinkedClaims/LinkedClaimsRFC.md

 # LinkedClaims

-The intention is to have a broad standard that is implementation independent
+The intention is to have a broad standard that is implementation independent, for making claims about entities that can be connected together across different platforms, storages and implementations.
+Such claims may be public or private/access-gated.

 ## What is a LinkedClaim?